New COVID-19 Variants May Present With Red, Itchy Eyes

 What do we know about COVID-19 and conjunctivitis?

 When COVID-19 infection causes eye symptoms, conjunctivitis is the most common cause.
-But eye issues are not reported as frequently as fever, runny nose, cough and fatigue.
-The Omicron XBB.1.16 subvariant has some experts indicating that this may change, particularly in children.
+But overall, eye issues are not reported as frequently as fever, runny nose, cough and fatigue.

-The implication is that the Arcturus variant may affect the eyes more than past COVID-19 variants.
-But other experts have cautioned that itchy, red eyes are common in the spring due to seasonal allergies, and it is not yet clear whether the new variant is causing pink eye symptoms.
+The implication is that the Arcturus variant affected the eyes more than other COVID-19 variants have so far.
+But experts have cautioned that itchy, red eyes are common in the spring due to seasonal allergies, and it is not yet clear whether new variants may cause pink eye symptoms.
 With that said, they still recommend testing to rule out COVID-19.

 What are common eye symptoms of COVID-19?